 | Nutrisystem | Program (meals + snacks) | Controlled | Yes | Varies |

 A few things stand out in this comparison.
-Fresh prepared meals (Factor, Trifecta) have shorter shelf lives, which means you need to eat them within a few days of delivery.
-Frozen meals give you more flexibility—you can stock your freezer and eat them whenever.
-The tradeoff is texture; some foods simply taste better fresh.
+Fresh-prepared meals have shorter shelf lives, so you need to eat them within a few days of delivery.
+Frozen meals give you more flexibility.
+You can stock your freezer and eat them whenever you want.
+The tradeoff is, of course, texture; some foods simply taste better fresh.

 Making Meal Delivery Work for Weight Loss